-We will participate in BCP's co-ordination for in-year admission in 2025-26.
 This means that all parents apply to BCP, regardless of where the child lives.
-Applications are made at Parent Portal: Home (servelec-synergy.com) A hard copy of the common application form is available on request from the LA.
+Applications are made at Parent Portal: Home (servelec-synergy.com).
+A hard copy of the common application form is available on request from the LA.

-The school's admission authority remains responsible for ranking all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
-Offers will be made by BCP on behalf of the school.
+Our admission authority remains responsible for ranking all applications against our oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+In-year offers are sent by BCP on behalf of the school.

-Applications can be submitted at any time after the year group has started2 but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
-They are considered in date order, with all those received at the school or by BCP's School Admissions Team considered together.
+Applications can be submitted at any time after the year group has started but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
+They are considered in date order, with all those received at the school or by the BCP School Admissions Team by 6pm on any one day considered together.